This article is yours one-stop guide on developing document management system. Content is based on Acropolium’s experience in Logistics.

 Logistics

-Document management software helps logistics companies avoid the bottlenecks that cause delays in deliveries and shipments.
+Document management software helps logistics providers avoid the bottlenecks that cause delays in deliveries and shipments.
 It provides a centralized system for managing freight bills, bills of lading, proof of concept, and other essential documents.
-It improves the workflow, allows for order tracking, and provides support across various shipment stages.
-Companies are able to operate efficiently and thrive in a margin-sensitive market.

-Retail
+Retail and E-commerce

 Healthcare

-Accounting and legal
+Accounting and Legal

-With document management software, managing records such as cash memos, vouchers, receipts, and e-checks becomes much easier and more accurate for accounting and legal firms.
+Legal and financial documents are notoriously lengthy, especially in the realm of logistics.
+With document management software, managing records such as cash memos, vouchers, receipts, and e-checks becomes much easier and more accurate for logistics accountants.
 An electronic system also helps firms ensure the security of sensitive files.

-Legal and financial documents are notoriously lengthy.
-Custom cloud-based document management software makes documents easily accessible to all employees, using any device that’s convenient for them.
-This means they don’t have to print out several copies of the same document and can access specific records any time they need them, which prevents costly delays.
+Custom cloud-based document management software makes documents easily accessible to all logistics actors using any convenient device.
+This means they don’t have to print several copies of the same document.
+Transportation document processing software allows users to access specific records any time they need them, preventing costly delays.

-eDMS market trends in 2021-2025
+eDMS market trends in 2024-2030

-Remote access
+Remote access & Machine Learning (ML)

-Robotic process automation and AI
+Robotic process automation and Artificial Intelligence (AI)

 Cloud storage